 Tammy – working from home

 Tammy is a typical declutter client in that she wants to live better.
-She is tired of having her Zoom meetings in the kitchen with pots and pans in the background and her husband shuffling around boiling the kettle and distracting her.
+She is tired of having her Zoom meetings in the kitchen with pots and pans in the background.
 She wants to use the spare room as a home office, since working from home is an ongoing prospect and apart from her cluttered kitchen she quite enjoys it.
-She never thought she could do without her ‘junk room’ as a storage space but her friend told her a professional organiser could help her make better use of her house and transform that dead zone into a calm and functional work space.
+She never thought she could do without her ‘junk room’ as a storage space.
+But her friend told her a professional organiser could help her transform that dead zone into a functional work space.

 Beth – downsizing